 'Atiqot is the refereed journal of the Israel Antiquities Authority.
 It is published four times a year.
 The contents of the printed version is uploaded to the e-journal website.
 No changes are made to articles post-publication.
-The printed journal is available via the IAA website.
+The printed journal is also available via the IAA website.

 For details on how to submit, see our Guide to Contributors.
 For Hebrew Guidelines, press here.

 Range of Topics.
 ‘Atiqot covers a large chronological span, from prehistory up to the Ottoman period.
 Excavations are studied from various aspects and disciplines—often the result of the close interaction between researchers of the IAA and outside specialists.
 Thus, a report should include, in addition to the stratigraphic analysis, comprehensive treatments of the archaeological data, including studies of the various groups of finds,such as ceramics, glass, stone and metal objects, coins, jewelry, textiles, etc., as well as the geological, botanical, faunal and anthropological evidence.
 Laboratory analyses, such as petrography, radiocarbon dating and metallurgy, should be included where relevant.

 The archaeological data published in ‘Atiqot are not confined to a specific range of periods or topics, but to a geographical area—the Land of Israel—which has been influenced by almost every ancient culture that existed in the Levant.
 The journal thus presents comprehensive research on the region and its connections with the neighboring countries.
 The publication is devoted to final reports and shorter articles, although occasionally a volume is dedicated to a particular topic (e.g., burial caves, agricultural installations), period (e.g., prehistoric, Islamic) or site (e.g., Acre, Jerusalem).